plaidev/karte-public-developer-support/README.md

 You can submit support tickets when:

 - You have some questions for [developer documents](https://developers.karte.io).
-- You can't proceed the set up of Karte.
+- You can't set up Karte.
-- You have the problem of using out APIs.
+- You have a problem of using out APIs.
 - etc..

 If you have some sensitive question, please directly contact your account manager of Karte.